zerasul/mdbook_en/12TileSets/TileSets.md

 **NOTE2:** The priority information can also be loaded by naming the layer with the suffix "priority".

-From version 1.90 of SGDK, the possibility of obtaining information of the objects added from Tiled in a TMX using rescomp is available; although it was already added in the previous version, it has been improved in the last version.
+From version 1.90 of SGDK, the possibility of obtaining information of the objects added from Tiled in a TMX using rescomp is available; although it was already added in the previous version, it has been improved in this last version.
 Let's show the syntax to add it:

 ```OBJECTS name tmx_file layer_id fields_defs [decl_type [type_filter]]```; where: